Concert Themes for 2025

 MidCentury Melodies — Concert of pop music from heart of the 20th Century — hit tunes by Rosemary Clooney, Tony Bennett, Frank Sinatra, Nat King Cole, Ella Fitzgerald, Peggy Lee, Jo Stafford, Eydie Gormé, Patti Page, Vaughn Monroe, Eddy Arnold and others.

-Kingston Trio Redux — This concert offers some of the well-known, well-loved and well-played tunes by the most successful musical trio of the 1950s and 1960s, a group of musicians who kept stretching the pop-music industry's balloon with their brand of folk, folk-rock, singer-songwriter, calypso and show tunes that they played across the country in small clubs, coffee houses, on college campuses and on 21 hugely successful LP records.
+Kingston Trio Redux — This concert will offer some well-known, well-loved and well-played tunes by one of the most successful musical combos of the 1950s and 1960s.
+They were a group of musicians and vocalists who kept defining, stretching and popping the pop-music industry's balloon with their special brand of folk tunes, folk-rock, singer-songwriter, calypso, Broadway show tunes and comedic banter even as they performed across the country in bistros, coffee houses, night clubs, on college campuses and with 21 live and studio LPs — all were hit records.

 Broadway Mementos — The tunes producers on the Great White Way used to push dramatic and comedic storylines, tout ingénues, spur media publicity or to hustle extra income from sheet music sales, radio airplay, jukebox cuts, feature movies and cast recordings.